blocknative/web3-onboard/packages/magic/README.md

 ### Accessing the Magic Wallet Internals
 When a Magic wallet is connected the Magic instance is exposed.
 This can be used to get information such as user MetaData, update a user's email address or handle the user's token.
-The user's email can be set in local storage and passed through the `MagicInitOptions` to avoid a user having to login again if they are revisting the DApp within the set user session time.
+The user's email can be set in local storage and passed through the `MagicInitOptions` to avoid a user having to login again if they are returning to the DApp within the set user session time.
 Magic has a default time of 7 days and this can be configured through your Magic API Key settings.
 ```typescript
 const [magicWallet] = await onboard.connectWallet()